mongodb/ftdc/README.rst

 This library provides a fully-featured and easy to use toolkit for interacting data stored in this format in Go programs.
 The library itself originated as a `project by 2016 Summer interns at MongoDB
-<https://github.com/10gen/ftdc-utils>`_ but has diverged since then.
+<https://github.com/10gen/ftdc-utils>`_ but has diverged substantially
+since then.

 Features
 --------